 Other quantifiable non-resource or non-energy impacts may be created as a direct result of Least Cost Procurement efforts and are therefore appropriate for inclusion in the RI Test.
 Non-energy impacts are typically associated with the number of measures installed, rather than the energy consumption of the equipment.
 However, in some cases these impacts are applied on an annual or one-time basis.
 These impacts may be positive or negative, and they may be one-time benefits or annually recurring.
 The effects of non-energy impacts will be included when they are a direct result of the measure and are quantifiable and avoidable.

 The specific values of non-energy impacts used in the 2025 Annual Plan for prescriptive measures are documented in the 2025 RI Technical Reference Manual.
 Non-energy impacts may include – but are not limited to – labor, material, facility use, health and safety, materials handling, property values, and transportation.
 For income-eligible measures, non-energy impacts also include the impacts of having lower energy bills to pay, such as reduced arrearages or avoided utility shut off costs.
-Non-energy impacts for Commercial and Industrial custom measures are counted when supported by site specific engineering calculations or other analyses.
+Non-energy impacts for Commercial and Industrial custom measures are not included in program planning and benefit-cost analyses: they are counted on a case-by-case basis when supported by site-specific engineering calculations or other analyses.

 The dollar value of non-resource benefits will be calculated as follows: